ATFCA

 You will need your tax invoice (email receipt) as information on this is needed as proof of purchase.
 For a change of mind return/exchange, the delivery fee is non-refundable.

-This policy is for Australian Track & Field Coaches Association – https://atfca.com.au effective as of 2020.
+This policy is for Australian Track & Field Coaches Association – http://atfca.com.au effective as of 2020.

-All online credit card transactions performed on https://atfca.com.au use a secured payments by means of SSL encryption We use a payment gateway to process credit card payments.
+All online credit card transactions performed on http://atfca.com.au use a secured payments by means of SSL encryption We use a payment gateway to process credit card payments.
 That gateway processes online credit card transactions for thousands of merchants, providing a safe and secure means of collecting payments via the Internet.

 Your complete credit card number cannot be viewed by us or any outside parties.
 All monies are directly transferred from your credit card to the merchant account held by us.